 #1.
 We try to create as valuable and relevant content as possible

-Making your content valuable and interesting is the minimum that is necessary for successful promotion.
+Making your content valuable and interesting is the minimum that is necessary for a successful promotion.

 To create exceptional content, you need two things: expertise and deep understanding of your target audience.
 These two things determine how we create content in our company.

-The thing is that the readers want to share valuable information with their friends and colleagues.
+The thing is that readers want to share valuable information with their friends and colleagues.

 So, after the article is ready, we begin the active phase of promotion.

 #2.
 We include our new articles in email newsletters

 Before we start distributing content among new readers, we inform our subscribers about recent blog release.